Charles Dalmorès: Biography

 In 1910 Dalmorès was engaged by the Chicago Grand Opera Company with whom he performed until 1914.
 The company was highly active in Philadelphia as well as Chicago and often performed under the title of the Philadelphia-Chicago Grand Opera Company while in that city.
 With that company he notably performed the role of Vinicius in the United States premiere of Jean Nouguès's Quo vadis.
 In 1917 Dalmorès joined the Chicago Opera Association.
 There he sang for the first time the title roles in Richard Wagner's Parsifal and Tristan und Isolde.
 He also visited Germany and Austria on different occasions prior to the outbreak of World War I, performing Wagner in the original language in Berlin and other cities.
 In 1908–1909, he appeared at the Vienna Court Opera and undertook the role of Lohengrin, in Wagner's eponymous opera, at the 1908 Bayreuth Festival.

 Tall for a tenor, he was praised by contemporary critics not only for his strong, steady, well-modulated voice but also for his impressive stage presence and acting.
-Fortunately, he made a number of gramophone records for the Victor Talking Machine Company which have been reissued on CD.
+He made a number of gramophone records for the Victor Talking Machine Company which have been reissued on CD.
 Produced between 1907 and 1912, they confirm the excellence of his musicianship and the imposing power of his declamatory singing, although the top of his range sounds a bit constricted on these 100-year-old discs.
 One of his most celebrated records is a 1907 rendition of Manrico's aria "Ah! si, ben mio", from Giuseppe Verdi's Il trovatore, in which he displays an admirably smooth legato line, elegant phrasing and a splendid trill.
 He also recorded a few French songs as well as arias and duets from various operas, including Lohengrin, Giacomo Meyerbeer's Le prophète, Camille Saint-Saëns' Samson et Dalila, Jacques Offenbach's Les Contes d'Hoffmann, Georges Bizet's Carmen, Massenet's Grisélidis, and Gounod's Roméo et Juliette and Faust.

 Dalmorès returned to France in 1918 but subsequently went back to the United States to live where he taught singing.
-He died in Hollywood, California on December 6, 1939, at the age of 68.
+He died in Hollywood, California, on December 6, 1939, at the age of 68.